Vivec City

 Nords vs. Argonians: Though less antagonistic, mistrust exists, especially when both are treated as outsiders in Dunmer-dominated cities.

-Belief System: Worship of the Tribunal (Vivec, Almalexia, and Sotha Sil) as Living Gods, with the “Three Good Daedra” (Azura, Boethiah, Mephala) honored as their anticipations.
-All other Daedric Princes (the “Four Corners of the House of Troubles”) are cast as enemies of the faith.
+Belief System: Worship of the Tribunal ( @Vivec Almalexia, and @Sotha Sil ) as Living Gods, with the “Three Good Daedra” ( @Azura , @Boethiah , @Mephala ) honored as their anticipations.
+Four Other Daedric Princes ( @Sheogorath , @Malacath , @Mehrunes Dagon , @Molag Bal ) are known as the "Four corners of the House of Troubles", and are cast as enemies of the faith.

-Power: The Temple dominates Vivec City both spiritually and politically, enforcing its doctrine as law.
+Power: The @Tribunal Temple dominates Vivec City both spiritually and politically, enforcing its doctrine as law.

 Orthodoxy: The Tribunal’s divinity is presented as fact, with history curated to support this claim.